libresh/applications/server-wide/confd/README.md

 This image will log everything to stdout/stderr.

 It was designed to work with HAproxy, but you can use it for anything!
 There is no configuration, you'll have to mount the config folder.
-There is a nice exaple in [indiehosters/confd git repo](https://github.com/indiehosters/dockerfiles/tree/master/server-wide/confd).
+There is a nice example in [indiehosters/confd git repo](https://github.com/indiehosters/dockerfiles/tree/master/server-wide/confd).

 ```bash
 docker run\